Can Office 365 replace your intranet?

 To set the scene, here’s a glossary of what each of the Microsoft tools offer and where they excel:

-Hub Sites: Hub Sites were released in 2017 and allow you to associate SharePoint Team and Communication sites with a parent.
+Hub Sites were released in 2017 and allow you to associate SharePoint Team and Communication sites with a parent.
 Many organizations most likely have many intranet team sites, each in a different site collection, that are related to one another because they all have content from the same function within your organization.
 Currently, there isn’t a simple way to tie those sites together.
 Hub sites are meant to solve this problem, allowing you to create Hub sites and then associate existing team and communication sites with the Hub site.
 All sites will then inherit the Hub sites theme and you’ll also get rollup web parts that can surface content from all of your associated sites in one place.
-Read more about Hub sites in our blog here.
+Read more about SharePoint Hub sites.

 Can these tools replace your intranet?